coq/coq/doc/sphinx/language/cic.rst

       Axiom proof_irrelevance : forall (P : Prop) (x y : P), x=y.

-The elimination of an inductive definition of type :math:`\Prop` on a predicate :math:`P` of type :math:`I→ \Type` leads to a paradox when applied to impredicative inductive definition like the second-order existential quantifier :g:`exProp` defined above, because it gives access to the two projections on
+The elimination of an inductive type of sort :math:`\Prop` on a predicate :math:`P` of type :math:`I→ \Type` leads to a paradox when applied to impredicative inductive definition like the second-order existential quantifier :g:`exProp` defined above, because it gives access to the two projections on